lych1233/compactDRL/drl/sac/README.md

 ### Some Implementation Lessons

-- Currently I do not know any other strategies to solve MountainCarContinuous-v0 by SAC without strong Ornstein Uhlenbeck noise.
-On some random seeds the agent can explore the goal successfully without OU-noise but currently we do not find a good hyperparameter configuration such that SAC continuously solves MountainCarContinous-v0
+- Currently I do not know any other strategies to solve MountainCarContinuous-v0 by SAC without strong Ornstein Uhlenbeck noise or state-dependent exploration.
+On some random seeds the agent can explore the goal successfully without OU-noise but it apperantly to be some random events.
+Currently we do not find a good hyperparameter configuration such that SAC continuously solves MountainCarContinous-v0
 - On mujoco SAC is not that sensitive to the hyperparameters and the performance is stable on different hyperparameters